 This is where payroll funding can help.
 With this solution, you can invoice this client weekly and immediately fund the invoices.
 Weekly funds are then available to pay employees, allowing your company to service the contract.
 Using this strategy can help your company grow and quickly surpass its current financial capabilities.

-Security Business Capital is experienced at helping companies secure the funds they need to thrive and grow.
+Security Business Capital is experienced in helping companies secure the funds they need to thrive and grow.
 Staffing companies can secure the working capital they need for consistently covering payroll and other operating expenses.
-To learn more about what payroll funding can offer your staffing company in growth and flexibility contact Security Business Capital for a free quote or consultation.
+To learn more about what payroll funding can offer your staffing company in growth and flexibility contact us for a free quote or consultation.